top of page

 Special thanks to…

-Freddie Lippi; Peckham Police Community Support Officers Peter Broughton-Rates (but I think there was a different name he wanted to go by - PBR?) and Abisola Adeolu (Abby Adeolu); the members of She Goat Theatre Club, the children and teachers at Bonnevoie-Schlechter School and St George’s International School Luxembourg ASBL; the teens, teachers and group leaders at Lycée Michel Lucius (Luxembourg), Lycée Arts et Métiers (Luxembourg), Chickenshed Theatre, Longfield Hall Young Company, and Camden Youth Theatre; Tom Brodie and Mark Ward; Brian Logan, Yard Theatre.
-And our audiences – past, present, future.
+The children and teachers at Bonnevoie-Schlechter School and St George’s International School Luxembourg ASBL; the teens, teachers and group leaders at Lycée Michel Lucius (Luxembourg), Lycée Arts et Métiers (Luxembourg), Chickenshed Theatre, Longfield Hall Young Company, and Camden Youth Theatre; the members of She Goat Theatre Club; Peckham Police Community Support Officers PBR and Abisola Adeolu.
+And thank you to Tom Lyall and Mark Ward, Freddie Lippi, Brian Logan, the Yard Theatre, Little Bulb, Daniel Pitt & Old Diorama; Our audiences – past, present, future.